Choosing Web Fonts: A Beginner’s Guide

 Remember that your app or website will probably reach users all over the world.
 Even if you’re providing content in a single language, many people use a translate feature in browser so that content appears in their native language.

-“Auto translation as a service makes the chances of someone seeing your content in another language a near certainty,” says type designer Eben Sorkin, whose Merriweather (shown above) has been expanded in recent years to support more European languages, and those using the Cyrillic script.
-“Having the glyphs needed for their language available will help make the user feel catered to," says Sorkin.
-"The more global your customers, the more you will probably care about this.”
+“Auto-translation as a service makes the chances of someone seeing your content in another language a near certainty,” says type designer Eben Sorkin, whose Merriweather (shown above) has been expanded in recent years to support more European languages, as well as those using the Cyrillic script.
+“Having the glyphs needed for their language available will help make the user feel catered to,” says Sorkin.
+“The more global your customers, the more you will probably care about this.”

 In other words, if the font you’ve chosen has only basic Latin letters, auto-translate takes the typography of your project out of your hands—shifting your layout into some other font for those letters, giving it a “ransom note effect” where individual, accented letters change and stick out.
 Choosing a font that includes characters for other languages, guarantees that the design of your site will remain consistent for a broader swath of your readership.
 This may sound like a losing battle, but there are plenty of font families that include multiscript support.